More at rubyonrails.org:

 form_with(model: @article, url: article_path(@article), method: "patch")

-# short-style:
+# short-hand:

 form_with(model: @article)

-Notice how the short-style form_with invocation is conveniently the same, regardless of the record being new or existing.
+Notice how the short-hand form_with invocation is conveniently the same, regardless of the record being new or existing.
 Record identification is smart enough to figure out if the record is new by asking record.persisted?.
 It also selects the correct path to submit to, and the name based on the class of the object.

 If you have a singular resource, you will need to call resource and resolve for it to work with form_with:

-resource :geocoder
+resource :article

-resolve('Geocoder') { [:geocoder] }
+resolve("Article") { [:article] }

-2.2.1 Dealing with Namespaces
+2.3.
+Working with Namespaces

 form_with model: [:admin, @article]

-will create a form that submits to the ArticlesController inside the admin namespace (submitting to admin_article_path(@article) in the case of an update).
-If you have several levels of namespacing then the syntax is similar:
+The above will create a form that submits to the Admin::ArticlesController inside the admin namespace, therefore submitting to admin_article_path(@article) in the case of an update.

 form_with model: [:admin, :management, @article]

-For more information on Rails' routing system and the associated conventions, please see Rails Routing from the Outside In guide.
+For more information on Rails' routing system and the associated conventions, please see the Rails Routing from the Outside In guide.

 form_with(url: search_path, method: "patch")

-<form accept-charset="UTF-8" action="/search" method="post">
+<form action="/search" accept-charset="UTF-8" method="post">

 <!-- ... -->